learn-co-curriculum/dsc-tuning-regression-trees-lab/README.md

-    (0.7510017608643338,
+    (0.7515894043185498,
-     18.259982876077185,
+     18.216888758430127,
      DecisionTreeRegressor(criterion='mse', max_depth=6, max_features=None,
                            max_leaf_nodes=None, min_impurity_decrease=0.0,
                            min_impurity_split=None, min_samples_leaf=1,
-                min_samples_split=6, min_weight_fraction_leaf=0.0,
+                           min_samples_split=5, min_weight_fraction_leaf=0.0,
                            presort=False, random_state=45, splitter='best'))

-## Level Up - Optional
+## Level up (Optional)

 - How about bringing in some more features from the original dataset which may be good predictors?
-- Also , try tuning more hyperparameters like max-features to find the optimal version of the model.
+- Also, try tuning more hyperparameters like max-features to find the optimal version of the model

 ## Summary

-In this lab, we looked at applying a decision tree based regression analysis on the Boston Housing Dataset.
-We saw how to train various models to find the optimal values for pruning and limiting the growth of the trees.
-We also looked at how to extract some rules from visualizing trees , that might be used for decision making later.
+In this lab, we looked at applying a decision tree based regression analysis on the Boston Housing dataset.
+We saw how to train various models to find the optimal values for hyperparameters.